qxxst/bitburner/README.md

 # Bitburner
-JavaScript files used in *Bitburner*.
+Netscript (JavaScript) files used in *Bitburner*.

 Some of the scripts in this repository were made by me, and others were not.
 I have made a reasonable effort to provide attribution both in this repository and the scripts themselves.
 No copyright infringement is intended.

+Feel free to download these and use them in your own game, or create a pull request if you're looking to optimize them further.
 ## Disclaimer
 Although the files in this repository make references to hacking, this repository does not contain malware.
 These scripts are used in a fictional video game about programming.
 ## Credits